peterwsetter/median_rush/README.md

 ### Final steps in median_rush.R
 After the creation of tidyRush, the final data set, medianRush, is created.
 Using dplyr, tidyRush is grouped by player then the following statistics are determined:
--Median rush distance (Median)
+*Median rush distance (Median)
--Mean rush distance (Mean)
+*Mean rush distance (Mean)
--Total number of carries (Carries)
+*Total number of carries (Carries)
--Total yards gained (Total)
+*Total yards gained (Total)
 The data frame is then filtered to only include rushers with at least 20 carries and  sorted from highest median to lowest.
-Last, medianRush is written to a csv file.
+Last, medianRush is written to a csv file and png is made of histogram of the median yards gained.